cdanielmachado/arfba/README.md

 + gurobi
 + framed

-Note that framed is still under development, and might undergo major changes in the future.
+Note that **framed** is still under development and might undergo major changes in the future.
 For compatibility please use the following version: https://github.com/cdanielmachado/framed/tree/v0.1-beta